hhu-stups/prolog-jupyter-kernel/README.md

   - Additionally, a `kernel_implementation_path` (which needs to be absolute) can be provided:
     - The corresponding module needs to define a class `PrologKernelImplementation` as a subclass of `PrologKernelBaseImplementation`, which can be used to override the kernel's behavior (see [Overriding the Kernel Implementation](#overriding-the-kernel-implementation)).

-In addition to configuring the Prolog implementation to be used, the Prolog server implements a predicate with which the implementation can be changed.
+In addition to configuring the Prolog implementation to be used, the Prolog server implements the predicate `jupyter:set_prolog_impl(+PrologImplementationID)` with which the implementation can be changed.
 In order for this to work, the configured `implementation_data` dictionary needs to contain data for more than one Prolog implementation.
-(TODO implement!)

 ### Overriding the Kernel Implementation